 The Broadview Anthology of Social and Political Thought is also available as a single volume of Essential Readings, covering the full historical span of Western social and political thought from ancient Greece to the 21st Century.

 “This is a wonderful collection, with great introductory essays: it is the ideal point of entry to social and political theory over the last century.
-We should all be grateful to the editors for selecting and contextualizing so rich a body of materials.” — Kwame Anthony Appiah, Princeton University
+We should all be grateful to the editors for selecting and contextualizing so rich a body of materials.” — Kwame Anthony Appiah, New York University

 “This excellent collection of essays situates the questions of the oppressed and colonized against and within traditional mainstream political thought.
 Bringing the diverse contributions of feminism and other liberation struggles to the forefront, it offers a new approach to the teaching and study of social and political theory.
 Carefully edited readings are augmented with accessible introductions that trace the historical developments of political ideologies.
 Spanning traditions and ideological divides, The Broadview Anthology of Social and Political Thought is wonderfully adaptable to a variety of courses in political theory or history of political thought at virtually every level of higher education.” — Sally J. Scholz, Villanova University